AylinArtut/AylinArtut/README.md

-I won't sharing any specific updates about my thesis until it's ready.
+I won't share any specific updates about my thesis until it's ready.

 ...
 Who wants to bet on the accuracy of my thesis project?
 Guess the right number & I'll buy you a döner. 😉